 During the COVID-19 pandemic, OIG has identified a spike in the number of reports alleging elder harm and neglect.
 Also, of great concern is the rise in the number of bad actors preying on Medicare and Medicaid beneficiaries during the public health crisis.
 In response, our Office of Investigations launched an initiative to raise awareness of fraud and abuse in elder care settings.
 Learn about Operation CARE.

 OIG annually publishes the top unimplemented recommendations that, in our agency's view, would most positively affect HHS programs in terms of cost savings, program effectiveness and efficiency, and public health and safety if implemented.
-Recommendations concerning nursing homes that were unimplemented as of October 2021 appear in the table below.
-Find all top unimplemented recommendations of 2021 here.
+Recommendations concerning nursing homes that were unimplemented as of December 2022 appear below.
+Find all top unimplemented recommendations of 2022 here.

 OIG annually identifies top management and performance challenges HHS faces as it strives to fulfill its mission.
 View challenges regarding nursing homes.

-CMS should take actions to ensure that incidents of potential abuse or neglect of Medicare and Medicaid beneficiaries are identified and reported.
+- CMS should take actions to ensure that incidents of potential abuse or neglect of Medicare and Medicaid beneficiaries, including those in nursing homes and hospice care as well as children enrolled in Medicaid, are identified and reported.

 - CMS should address inappropriate nursing home discharges through training, by implementing deferred initiatives, and by assessing the effectiveness of its enforcement against inappropriate facility-initiated discharges.

 *Kaiser Family Foundation (KFF), KFF analysis of CMS Care Compare data, "Total Number of Residents in Certified Nursing Facilities," July 2022, accessed at Total Number of Residents in Certified Nursing Facilities on May 14, 2023.